marknotton/craft-plugin-protocool/README.md

 # Youarel *for Craft CMS*

-Pronounced *"URL"* this plugin adds a small collection of filters and functions that can query and modify a url string.
+Pronounced *"URL"*, this plugin adds a small collection of filters and functions that can query and modify a url string.

 ## Segment
 Grab a certain segment of a given URL string.
 You can query a url with a filter or function.